-Please see our Congo Basin Forest Atlases page for the latest versions of our Congo Basin Atlases, along with links to interactive maps, desktop mapping applications, GIS data, posters...
+Please see our Congo Basin Forest Atlases page for the latest versions of our Congo Basin Atlases, along with links to interactive maps, desktop mapping applications, GIS data, posters, and contact...

 This map shows forest land allocation in Cameroon as of December 2009.

 For further reading, see our op-ed in the Jakarta Post.

 Less than four months ago, millions of people across Singapore, Malaysia and Indonesia were choking on the worst air pollution ever recorded in Southeast Asia as hundreds of fires burned across Sumatra.
 The fires caused serious damage, eliciting a public health emergency, closing schools and harming tourism and other businesses.

 This week the Sultan of Brunei is hosting many of Asia’s heads of state for the 23rd Association of Southeast Asian Nations (ASEAN) Summit.
 Preventing new fires and haze are high on the agenda.
 Key decisions and actions are urgently needed from the presidents and prime ministers this week.